scolecite/mica-gd355/lectures/proj-responsive-poster.md

 Responsive web design is an approach to web design that makes web pages render well on a variety of devices and window or screen sizes. (from [Wikipedia](https://en.wikipedia.org/wiki/Responsive_web_design)) We will apply the same concpet to poster design to create a poster that works on multiple screen sizes and proportions.
 With this project, we move away from creating a single outcome/product, and focus on working with rules to design a system that can respond to different conditions.

 Create a responsive poster to promote voting on November 6th.
 The poster must be non-partisan.
-Please do not make expressions to support or attack any particular people or political parties.
+Please refrain from making expressions to support or attack any particular people or political parties.
 You can instead focus on supporting/helping people exercise their own rights in a democratic society.

-The responsive poster will be designed for a web browser, but you can think about other contexts as well - the same design may be used for banners, social media, brochure, postcard, etc.

 Choose an audience group you want to communicate with.
+Do some research on the group and on the election.
+Come up with appropriate visual style based on your research.
+Use animation/interaction to create more engaging experience.

+You will mainly creaThe responsive poster will be designed for a web browser, but you can think about other contexts as well - the same design may be used for banners, social media, brochure, postcard, etc.

 ![layout template](../images/responsive-poster-layout-template.png)
 You can download the AI template above [here](../files/responsive-poster-layout-template.ai)